Prashant-kamble10/NamasteNodeSeason2/devTinder/frontend/devTinderWeb/README.md

 - Logout feature
 - Get the feed and add the feed in the store
 - Build the user card on feed
+- Edit profile picture
+- Show Toast message on save of profile
+- New page - see all my connections
+- New page - see all my connections Requests
+- Feature - Accept/Reject Connection Request

 body